alexwlchan/alexwlchan.net/README.md

 [octopress]: http://octopress.org/
 [platform]: https://github.com/wellcometrust/platform

-### Testing in Travis

-I run a small number of tests in Travis, which look for particular strings in the rendered HTML.
-I'm not trying to test Jekyll itself (that's best left to the Jekyll developers) – more test that I haven't broken something with a config change.
-Stuff like footnotes, syntax highlighting, and so on – I have a bad habit of breaking them and not noticing in.

-Tests are a good way to document the fiddly details buried in the templates and the like.

 ### Atom feed generation

 For Atom feeds, I have [my own template][atom_template] and a few [custom filters][atom_filter].